French frigate Méduse (1810)

 Méduse was a 40-gun frigate of the French Navy, launched in 1810.
 She took part in the Napoleonic Wars during the late stages of the Mauritius campaign of 1809–1811 and in raids in the Caribbean.

 In 1816, following the Bourbon Restoration, Méduse was armed en flûte to ferry French officials to the port of Saint-Louis, in Senegal, to formally re-establish French occupation of the colony under the terms of the First Peace of Paris.
-Through inept navigation by her captain, Hugues Duroy de Chaumareys, who had been given command after the Bourbon Restoration for political reasons and even though he had hardly sailed in 20 years, Méduse struck the Bank of Arguin off the coast of present-day Mauritania and became a total loss.
+Through inept navigation by her captain, Hugues Duroy de Chaumareys, who had been given command after the Bourbon Restoration for political reasons even though he had hardly sailed in twenty years, Méduse struck the Bank of Arguin off the coast of present-day Mauritania and became a total loss.

-Most of the 400 passengers on board evacuated, with 146 men and 1 woman forced to take refuge on an improvised raft towed by the frigate's launches.
+Most of the 400 passengers on board evacuated, with 146 men and one woman forced to take refuge on an improvised raft towed by the frigate's launches.
 The towing proved impractical, however, and the boats soon abandoned the raft and its passengers in the open ocean.
 Without any means of navigating to shore, the situation aboard the raft rapidly turned disastrous.
 Dozens were washed into the sea by a storm, while others, drunk from wine, rebelled and were killed by officers.
-When supplies ran low, several of the injured were thrown into the sea, and some of the survivors resorted to the Custom of the Sea, engaging in cannibalism.
-After 13 days at sea, the raft was discovered with only 15 people still alive.
+When supplies ran low, several of the injured were thrown into the sea, and some of the survivors resorted to cannibalism, eating the dead to escape starvation.
+After thirteen days at sea, the raft was discovered with only fifteen people still alive.

 News of the tragedy stirred considerable public emotion, making Méduse one of the most infamous shipwrecks of the Age of Sail.
-Two survivors, a surgeon and an officer, wrote a widely read book about the incident, and the episode was immortalised when Théodore Géricault painted The Raft of the Medusa, which became a notable artwork of French Romanticism.
+Two survivors, a surgeon and an officer, wrote a widely read book about the incident, and the episode was immortalised when Théodore Géricault painted The Raft of the Medusa (1818–19), which became a notable artwork of French Romanticism.